Developer Tools

 Watch the live preview

 The right pane renders your Markdown in real time.
-Switch between Split, Editor-only or Preview-only layouts using the view buttons.
+Switch between Split, Editor-only or Preview-only layouts.

 3

-Click the sun/moon button to switch the preview between light and dark mode — useful for checking how your content looks in different environments.
+Click the sun/moon button to switch the preview between light and dark mode — useful for checking content in different environments.

 4